Dalmatian

 Finding a Dalmatian to Adopt

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian has specific care needs shaped by its genetics and build.
 Originally bred as a multipurpose breed, the Dalmatian brings centuries of selective breeding into the modern home.

 Genetic Health Considerations: The Dalmatian breed has documented susceptibility to deafness, urinary stones, hip dysplasia.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.